 - Updates without notice or signed confirmations from the other party.

 - Limitations of liability.

-- Whenever you’re unsure of certain data, consult with a professional.
-Your agreement should also be reviewed by a lawyer before you sign it.
+- Whenever you’re unsure of specific data, consult with a professional.
+A lawyer should also review your agreement before you sign it.

 - Consult with the other party before printing out the contract.
 Also, make enough copies for you, the other party and local authorities.

 - If you compile the document online, keep a back-up of the file in your computer.
 You can also scan the contract and keep it in a password-protected folder.

 Working with Contracts

 The exclusivity agreement is enforceable by law especially if it involves a non-competing clause.
 Competition between parties might raise problems in individual states, such as California.
 These contracts usually protect both vendors and distributors from worries that partners might work with competitors.
 They allow partners to develop campaign and open new doors to marketing initiatives.